gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 - Years 1–5 distributions: **$80,000** each year
 - Year‑5 sale proceeds to equity: **$1,300,000**
 - Vector: –1,000,000; 80,000; 80,000; 80,000; 80,000; 1,380,000 → **IRR ≈ 12.4%**
+In simple terms, investing $1M gives $80k yearly plus $1.3M at sale, about a 12% yearly return.

 **Example 2 — 100‑Unit Property (7‑Year Hold)**
 - Equity (CF0): **–$5,000,000**
 - Years 1–7 distributions: **$400,000** each year
 - Year‑7 sale proceeds to equity: **$6,200,000**
 - Vector: –5,000,000; 400,000×6; 6,600,000 → **IRR ≈ 14.6%**
+Another way to say it is, $5M invested returns $400k yearly and $6.2M at sale, close to 15% per year.

 **Naming & Common Controversies**
 - Whether to include **reserves** as cash outflows before IRR (best practice: yes, if they’re actually funded).